exoplatform/exo-documentation/docs/Administration.rst

 |image351|

-Next, fill in the field "Header", this information will be displayed in the top right of the block.
+Next, fill in the field "Header", this information will be displayed in the top left of the block.

 |image352|